The Workloads section in Ankra gives you complete visibility and control over all running applications in your Kubernetes clusters.

 Viewing StatefulSets

 The list shows replica status, update status, and age.
-Details include:
+Details include:- Pod management policy

 - Update strategy